zhanglab/psamm/docs/tutorial/import_export.rst

     (psamm-env) $ git status

-The output of this command should show that the medium, compound, and ``model.yaml`` files have changed and that there is a new file that is not being tracked named ``mannitol_pathway.yaml``.
+The output of this command should show that the exchange, compound, and ``model.yaml`` files have changed and that there is a new file that is not being tracked named ``mannitol_pathway.yaml``.
 First the new mannitol pathway file can be added to the Git repository so that future changes can be tracked